-The Company was incorporated under the laws of the State of Delaware on June 30, 1963 under the name Metro-Tel Corp. and changed its name to DRYCLEAN USA, Inc. on November 7, 1999.
+The Company was incorporated under the laws of the State of Delaware on June 13, 1963 under the name Metro-Tel Corp. and changed its name to DRYCLEAN USA, Inc. on November 7, 1999.
 On December 1, 2009, the Company changed its name to EnviroStar, Inc. Unless the context otherwise requires, as used in this Report, the "Company" includes EnviroStar, Inc. and its subsidiaries.

-The Company, through its wholly owned subsidiary, Steiner-Atlantic Corp. ("Steiner"), in United States, Caribbean and Latin American markets:
+The Company, through its wholly-owned subsidiary, Steiner-Atlantic Corp. ("Steiner"), in the United States, the Caribbean and Latin American markets:

-- · distributes commercial and industrial laundry and drycleaning equipment, steam boilers and process steam systems manufactured by others; - · supplies replacement parts and accessories to its customers; and - · designs and plans "turn-key" laundry and/or drycleaning systems to meet the layout, volume and budget needs of its diversified institutional, retail, industrial and commercial customers.
+- distributes commercial and industrial laundry and drycleaning equipment and steam and hot waters boilers manufactured by others; - supplies replacement parts and accessories and provides maintenance services to its customers; and - designs and plans "turn-key" laundry, drycleaning and boiler systems to meet the layout, volume and budget needs of its diversified institutional, retail, industrial and commercial customers.